rweigel/stats/hw.md

 # HW 5

+(Note -- I decided not to give a problem on the exponential distribution that I started in class.
+I decided that it was better to build on a previous HW problem.)

 ## Confidence Interval on $S^2$

 On page 295 of Devore, the $100(1-\alpha)$% confidence interval for the variance $\sigma^2$ of $n$ values drawn from a normal population with mean $\mu$ and variance $\sigma^2$ is